nirmal127001/Data_Engineering/README.md

 # Data Engineering Projects
 This repository contains Data Engineering based projects.
-Each Directory contains a fully implemented project with in detail explanation.
+Each Directory contains a fully implemented & well documented project with a detailed explanation.
 * Developed scalable data pipelines using PySpark and Databricks for analyzing large datasets, leveraging Azure services (DataFactory, DataLake, Synapse) for ETL workflows.
 * Wrote Spark code and SQL queries for data transformation, analysis, and visualization, extracting valuable insights from complex datasets.